 The Government Accounting Standards Board (GASB) Statement 68 required state and local governmental entities to disclose their unfunded pension liabilities.
 The Authority participates in the pension plan sponsored by the State of New Jersey, which has a much publicized large unfunded liability.
 Although the Authority is not responsible for making pension payments to employees when they retire, GASB 68 dictates that the pro-rata share represented by Authority employees participating in PERS (Public Employee Retirement System) be reported in the audited financial statements to promote better financial clarity.
-Understandably, the net pension liability of \$856,798 shown within non-current liabilities is a significant number at June 30, 2022.
-Footnotes 2, 10 and 11 explain the pension plan accounting in greater detail.
+Understandably, the net pension liability of \$1,122,164 shown within non-current liabilities is a significant number at June 30, 2023